tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * Note: Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-* The time tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).
+* The Time Tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).

 ---

 ### 1. Instructor Do: Welcome and Intro to Sorting (10 min)

-In this section, you will provide an overview of today's lesson, and then you will introduce students to sorting.
+In this section, you will provide an overview of today's lesson and then introduce students to sorting.

 **Files:**

 * [sort_dataframe.ipynb](Activities/01-Ins_Sorting/Solved/sort_dataframe.ipynb)

-Welcome students to the second day of Pandas, open the lesson slides to explain the focus of today's class and highlight the following:
+Welcome students to the second day of Pandas.
+Open the lesson slides to explain the focus of today's class and highlight the following:

 * You will leverage your data cleaning, indexing, and visualization skills from Day 1 to sort, group, multi-index, and concatenate multiple financial datasets for daily returns and investment risk analysis.

 * By the end of the lesson, you will have used Pandas to compare two portfolios and identify which is the smarter investment.

-Continue with the lesson slides, move to to the `Sorting` section and highlight the following:
+Move to the `Sorting` section of the slideshow, and highlight the following:

 * When you work with financial data, it is common to sort values in ascending or descending order.
 Data is not always organized in the best way for analysis.
 Sometimes, data needs to be cleaned and sorted.

 * Pandas provides a function for this called `sort_values` that will sort a DataFrame by a column.

-* Using `sort_values`, data can be sorted in either ascending or descending order.
-This is especially important when you are dealing with dates, would you rather see dates sorted or randomly listed?
+* Using `sort_values`, data can be sorted in ascending or descending order.
+This is especially important when dealing with dates.
+What makes more sense–sorting dates, or randomly listing them?

 * This function can be used to find the highest or lowest daily returns from stock data.